gaehlerm/SoftwareEngineering/README.md

 In 2007 I had my first semester at university.
 It was the first time I learned programming.
 We learned C++ and I found it very confusing.
 Especially things like plain old arrays, pointers, the const expression, etc. I somehow struggled understanding these things.
 They just felt wrong.
 There were so many open questions about how to write the code properly and I didn’t know where to get good advice.
 I passed the exam, but I was somehow dissatisfied.

 Three years later I took a course on computational physics.
 There I had to write slightly bigger programs.
 It worked, but I struggled a lot.
 The code was dreadful and I knew it.
 But I didn't know how to make it better.
 Changing things was hard and I learned how to use a debugger.
-I still have all my university files around, but I didn’t dare to look at this code ever since.
+I still have all my university files around, but I didn’t dare looking at this code ever since.
 Already thinking about it makes me shudder.

 After my studies I wanted to improve my programming skills and bout the book "Effective modern C++" by Scott Meyers.
 A good book.
 But not for me at the time back then.
 It deals with a lot of details of C++ and I understood barely a thing because I was missing the background.
+The book was too advanced for me.

 Another few years later I decided to give it another shot with programming.
 I found a company that was searching for people with programming and physics knowledge.
 So, I thought I might have a chance, despite my poor programming skills.
-At the job interview I was asked a few very technical (and in hindsight fairly useless) C++ questions and I could answer most of them thanks to the books I read.
+At the job interview I was asked a few very technical (and in hindsight fairly useless) C++ questions and I could answer most of them thanks to the book I read.
 I got the job.

 In the beginning a struggled a little.
 I was overwhelmed by the amount of code, I didn’t know what IDE to use and the make build I used was flawed.
 You name it.
 Still, I good some very good feedback by my boss.
 A few months later I had my first big feature implemented.
 It also had automated tests and the code was much cleaner than comparable features.
 Another month later I implemented my second feature.
 Everyone in the company expected this to be very difficult, but I found a neat way to implement it.